aleaugustoplus/SparkBench/README.md

 ### Installing

-Simply download this software to your android device
+Simply launch this app on your spark cluster using spark-submit

 ## Running the tests